cpflat/dot2net/readme.md

 Nodes or links of different configuration can be specified with classes.
 The classes can be specified like tags; There can be multiple tags for one node or link (separated with ";" or ",").

 There are 3 kinds of classes.
-- Node Class: Specified in "xlabel", "class", "conf", or "info" of nodes.
+- Node Class: Specified in "xlabel", "class", "conf", or "info" of nodes (Note that "label" is not included).
 - Interface Class: "headlabel", "headclass", "headconf", or "headinfo" specifies arrow-head-side interface class of the link. "taillabel", "tailclass", "tailconf", or "tailinfo" specified arrow-tail-side interface class of the link.
 - Connection Class: Specified in "label", "class", "conf", or "info" of links.
 It just means two ends of interfaces have same configuration.

 For example in the above DOT, the interface of n2 connected with n3 belongs to two Interface Classes, b and c.
 The definition of these classes are defined in the config file.